youngjuning/www.zisheng.pro/docs/english/electron-js-in-100-seconds.md

 Electron build native desktop apps for platforms like MacOS and Windows using nothing but HTML, CSS, and JavaScript.
 It's a tool behind many popular apps that you might be using today, like VS Code, Slack and Discord, just to name a few.
 On the front end, you build UIs just like you would for a browser-based web app, and you can bring along your favorite frameworks.
 But in Electron, you also have access to Node.js, and that means you can access low-level APIs that you don't normally have access to in a sandbox.
 Browser like Electron combines the front-end and back-end technologies, and provides a bunch of other tools to work with native menus, the system tray, and so on.

 Let's go ahead and build a desktop app.
 Now.
 Run `npm init` in an empty directory, then install Electron, then create a `main.js` file and set that as the main entry point into your app.
 Every Electron app has exactly one main process running.
 It manages the lifecycle of your app and opens the windows that the end user will see.
-Each window is its own independent render process, running with the 1.
-Chromium web browser.
+Each window is its own independent render process, running with the Chromium web browser.

 When your main app is ready, you can start a new render process by instantiating a browser window.
 Then tell the window to load a regular HTML file, it will render the HTML, CSS, and JavaScript.
 But do so in a native window and give you access to low-level APIs.
 To build a true desktop experience, create an `index.html` file and put whatever code you want inside of it.
 But notice how I'm accessing `Node.Globals` directly in my HTML.

 That's not something you can do in a normal web browser, and Electron gives you control over the operating system UI as well.
 For example, add your own icon and controls to the system tray with just a few lines of code.
 Now, after you build something awesome, you can package it for multiple operating systems from a single codebase.
 Tools like Electron Packager or Forge can handle the entire distribution process for you with a single command.

-This has been electron in 100 seconds.
-Stay tuned for a full electron project in a few days and make sure to hit the like button.
+This has been Electron in 100 seconds.
+Stay tuned for a full Electron project in a few days and make sure to hit the like button.
 If you want to see more short videos like this.
 Thanks for watching and I will see you in the next one.

 ## 100 秒 了解 Electron JS